magnussimonsen/Luna5/README.md

 Modern classrooms rely on various disconnected tools (Python editors, GeoGebra, Word, Excel), each with unique interfaces and file formats.
 This fragmentation slows learning and adds complexity.
 Luna 0.5 addresses this by providing a notebook-centric workflow, unlike tools such as GeoGebra.

-Luna 0.5 combines symbolic algebra, geometry, programming, and rich text editing in one intuitive application.
+Luna 0.5 combines symbolic algebra, geometry, programming, flashcards with spaced repetition, a formula and facts book, and rich text editing with a KaTeX input panel into one intuitive application.

-Planned features include flashcard support for text, images, audio, and IPA (International Phonetic Alphabet) input.

 ---

 ## ✨ Key Features

 * 📓 Notebook-style, cell-based interface
-* 📝 Rich Text and Markdown editing
+* 📝 Rich Text with KaTeX mathematics editor
 * 🐍 Live Python execution via Pyodide
-* ➗ CAS (Computer Algebra System) with custom, student-friendly syntax (powered by SymPy)
+* ➗ CAS (Computer Algebra System) with custom, student-friendly syntax (powered by SymPy, maybe...
+TBD)
 * 🔒 Hide or lock cells for creating tests with embedded solutions
-* 🧠 Sidebar with table of contents and contextual help
+* 🧠 Sidebar with list of notebooks, table of contents, formula book and flashcards
 * 🖨️ Export notebooks to PDF, including student name and timestamp in the header
-* 🗂️ Flashcards with spaced repetition (for language learning), supporting text, images, and audio
+* 🗂️ Flashcards with spaced repetition (for language learning)

 ---

 ## 🥷 For Teachers

 * Create questions and solutions in the same file using **Hide Cell** and **Lock Cell**
-* Export test versions with locked questions and hidden answers; students can respond directly in the file
+* Export test versions with locked questions and hidden answers
-* Reuse and adapt notebooks for lessons, homework, or presentations
+* Reuse and adapt notebooks for lessons, homework, tests or presentations
-* Demonstrate math, code, and concepts interactively
+* Demonstrate math, code, and concepts interactively as in GeoGebra, but in a notebook format

 ---